Grand Rapids hosts Walk MS, Bike MS events in 2008

 Contact: Emily Wilson

 MINNEAPOLIS — Grand Rapids hosts two National Multiple Sclerosis Society, Minnesota Chapter events in 2008.
 The events raise funds to support programs and services for the estimated 9,000 people with multiple sclerosis in Minnesota and western Wisconsin and fund research for a cure.

 Walk MS: Christopher & Banks Grand Rapids Walk presented by Anchor Bank

-The Walk MS: Christopher & Banks Grand Rapids Walk presented by Anchor Bank will be held Sunday, May 4, at the IRA Civic Center.
+The Walk MS: Christopher & Banks Grand Rapids Walk presented by Anchor Bank is held Sunday, May 4, at the IRA Civic Center.
 Although there is no pledge minimum for Walk MS, participants are required to raise pledges.
-Participants in the Grand Rapids walk can choose a one- or five-mile route.
+Participants in the Grand Rapids walk choose a one- or five-mile route.

 Bike MS: Star Tribune The Ride Across Minnesota